olibartfast/object-detection-inference/docs/DependencyManagement.md

 ```
 object-detection-inference/
 ├── versions.env # Dependencies needed by this project
-├── versions.inference-engines.env    # Overrides InferenceEngines versions (if present), otherwise will be automatically created and fetched from InferenceEngines repository
+├── versions.neuriplo.env    # Overrides InferenceEngines versions (if present), otherwise will be automatically created and fetched from InferenceEngines repository
 ├── versions.videocapture.env         # Overrides VideoCapture versions (if present), otherwise will be automatically created and fetched from VideoCapture repository
 ├── scripts/
 │   ├── setup_dependencies.sh         # Main setup script